NYUAppSec/appsec_hw4/HW4_Instructions.md

 may be occurring, and how it can be fixed.
 Your explanation should be no larger than a paragraph.

-You can start looking for this vulnerability in the following files:
+To get an idea of how the app uses the REST API to invoke the use card functionality, you can look at the following files:

 1. UseCard.kt
 2. CardInterface.kt

+Hints:

-Think about how the application is telling the server which card to use, and how that may be problematic.
+* Think about how the application is telling the server which card to use, and how that may be problematic.
+* You may want to try using `curl` (demoed in class) or the Python `requests` library to interact with the API directly.

 ## Part 5: Privacy is Important